-Use this tool to change the DPI of any image instantly
+Use this free tool to change the DPI of your image instantly

-- A new image (with your chosen DPI) will automatically download
+- Your new image (with your chosen DPI) will instantly download to your device

 The DPI (dots per inch) of an image is simply metadata embedded inside the image (header).
 The actual quality (resolution) of the image (within the file itself) is not affected when its DPI value is adjusted.